mrixon95/tute-gitstory/README.md

  _(Follow the instructions during the tutorial)_

-Once, there was a poet...
+Once, there was a poet

+and that poet wrote a...